MKQA: A Linguistically Diverse Benchmark for Multilingual Open Domain Question Answering: Conclusion

-In this work we introduce a linguistically diverse open domain question answering evaluation set.
-Its properties, including questions parallel across languages, retrieval-independent annotations, and linguistic diversity set it apart from existing resources.
+In this work, we introduce a multilingual open domain question answering evaluation set.
+Its properties, including geographical invariance, language-parallel questions, retrieval-independent annotations, and linguistic diversity, set it apart from existing resources in terms of annotation quality, difficulty, and flexibility to evaluate new approaches.
+We encourage future multilingual benchmarks to adopt data collection and annotation principles to promote higher-quality, and informative evaluation practices.
 We evaluate several baselines, based on state-of-the-art methods, and demonstrate ample room for improvement both in English and in the tail of lower-resourced languages.
 We hope that this evaluation set enables wider exploration of cross-lingual and monolingual methods in non-English QA.